PayloadDev/react-at-rest/docs/restform.md

 The `validations` object maps field names to client-side validations.
 It currently supports:
 * `required`: Boolean.
 Set if the field is required to have a value.
 * `regexp`: RegularExpression.
 The field value must match the expression.
+* `func`: Function.
+Custom validation method, called as func(value).
+Should return false when invalid.

 Validations are executed and must pass prior to submitting anything to the API.